mingkai-hub/ECE567-Team12-project7/README.md

 This repository studies whether the main empirical observations from the IPPO paper also appear in BenchMARL on VMAS tasks.

-The original IPPO paper evaluates on SMAC.
-In this project, the goal is not to exactly reproduce the original numerical scores, but to reproduce the paper's qualitative findings in a different multi-agent benchmark.

 ## Attribution

-This project is built on top of the original BenchMARL framework rather than being a standalone MARL library.
+This project is built on top of the original BenchMARL framework.
 The original BenchMARL project can be found here:

 - GitHub: https://github.com/facebookresearch/BenchMARL
 - Documentation: https://benchmarl.readthedocs.io/